 Philosophy: Activities are an important aspect of the total educational process in American schools.
 They provide an arena for participants to grow, to excel, to understand, and to value the concepts of SPORTSMANSHIP and teamwork.
 They are an opportunity for coaches and school staff to teach and model SPORTSMANSHIP, to build school pride, and increase student/community involvement.
 This ultimately translates into improved academic performance.
-Activities are also an opportunity for the community to demonstrate its support for the participants and the school and model the concepts of SPORTSMANSHIP for our youth as respected representatives of society.
+Activities are also an opportunity for the concepts of SPORTSMANSHIP for our youth as respected representatives of society.
 Sportsmanship is good citizenship in action!